huyleminh/the-coffee-shop/README.md

 The Coffee Shop is a web application which assists the demand of enterprises and customers in buying and selling coffee.
 The project is inspired by the idea of helping small coffee stores easier to approach their clients through digital environment - the Internet.

 ## Technologies
-* Front-end: The web client is built with ReactJs, if you don't know it, please visit [React](https://reactjs.org/)
+* Front-end: Built with ReactJs, if you don't know it, please visit [React](https://reactjs.org/)
-* Back-end: The web client is built with ExpressJs, if you don't know it, please visit [Express](https://expressjs.com/)
+* Back-end: Built with ExpressJs, if you don't know it, please visit [Express](https://expressjs.com/)
-* Database: This project uses the database cloud service provided by [Heroku Clear DB service](https://elements.heroku.com/addons/cleardb)
+* Database: This project uses the database cloud service which is provided by [Heroku Clear DB service](https://elements.heroku.com/addons/cleardb)

 ## Live demo
 [https://thecoffeeshop.vercel.app/](https://thecoffeeshop.vercel.app/)

 ## Usage
-* Before you run the project, please install [NodeJS](https://nodejs.org/en/), version 14.x is highly recommned.
+* Before running the project, please install [NodeJS](https://nodejs.org/en/), version 14.x is highly recommended.

 * Please intall all packages:

-    * Install all packages for server:
+    * Install all packages for the server:
         ```
         npm run install-server
         ```